MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 ## Channel meetings support meeting extensibility

-Channel meeting allows user to set up a meeting from a channel, apps can be used in scheduled channel meetings.
-It is an in-meeting experience, supports desktop and mobile.
+ Channel meeting allows users to set up a meeting from a channel and users can add and interact with an app in the scheduled channel meetings.

 ### Schedule channel meetings

+To schedule channel meetings:

+1. Go to Teams.
-Select Teams from the left pane.
-The teams page appears, select the **Meet** dropdown menu and select **Schedule a meeting**.
+1. Select the **Meet** dropdown menu and select **Schedule a meeting**.
+1. The channel's calendar appears and the Team is automatically added.

 :::image type="content" source="~/assets/images/apps-in-meetings/meet-option.png" alt-text="schedule a meeting" border="true":::

-Select **Schedule a meeting** button, that leads an user to the calendar and auto adds the team within the channel.

 :::image type="content" source="~/assets/images/apps-in-meetings/calendar-meet.png" alt-text="calendar-meeting-invite" border="true":::